Mila Oyarzún

-Emilia Pincheira Oyarzún (better known as Mila Oyarzún; Concepción, 1912 - Santiago, October 9, 1982) was a Chilean writer, poet and human rights activist who wrote poetry and novels.
+Emilia Pincheira "Mila" Oyarzún (1912 – October 9, 1982) was a Chilean writer, poet and human rights activist who wrote poetry and novels.
 She is included together with Homero Arce, María Elvira Piwonka, Stella Corvalán, and others in the group of writers known as the Generation of '38.
 Oyarzún was a recipient of the Municipal Poetry Prize of Santiago.

+Oyarzún was born in Concepción, Chile, and died in Santiago.

 Career

 One of her first published literary works was the poetry collection Esquinas del viento through Editorial Nascimento (1941).
 It received the Premio Municipal de Poesía de Santiago (Municipal Poetry Prize of Santiago).
 Along with that of María Monvel, Chela Reyes, Sylvia Moore, Gladys Thein, María Elvira Piwonka, and Irma Astorga, her literary work is included within the so-called “new poetry” of Chile in the late 1950s.